justinwoo/my-blog-posts/posts/2017-04-29-using-purescripts-row-types-for-tracking-validations.md

+# Using Purescript's Row Types for Tracking Validations

 One of the most fun and interesting parts of Purescript have to do with its row types, which are typically used for two things:

 * Records -- for encoding Javascript-style objects directly